Grand Pacific Drive

 Our top picks: things to see and do along the grand pacific drive

 With so much to see and do along the Grand Pacific Drive, we’re guessing you’d appreciate some recommendations?
 We’re happy to help!
 Some of our favourite stops along the way include:

-- A wind-blowing Harley Davidson cruise along the Grand Pacific Drive with Just Cruisin’ Motorcycle Tours
+- A wind-blowing Trike tour along the Grand Pacific Drive with Just Cruisin’ Harley Tours

 - An adrenaline fuelled adventure with Skydive Australia: NSW’s only beach skydive

 - A delicious breakfast, lunch or dinner at one of Wollongong’s bustling cafes and/or restaurants

 - A scenic bicycle ride along the Blue Mile of Wollongong